-Acknowledgements (2013)
+Acknowledgements (2011)

-The Program Outline was prepared with the advice and direction of an industry steering committee convened initially by the BC Construction Industry Training Organization (CITO).
-Members include:
+This Program Outline was prepared with the advice and direction of an industry steering committee, led by the Resource Training Organization (RTO).
+The Resource Training Organization (RTO) assumed responsibility for the development and maintenance of the Industrial Electrician apprenticeship training program in 2007.